Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 There's Always Some Life Insurance Available To Obese

-If you have exhausted ALL options, there are always guaranteed issue products available to most people.
+If you have exhausted ALL options, there are always guaranteed issue products available to most people ages 18 - 85.

-Most importantly, you can also always re-apply for life insurance as soon as you’ve lost weight.
+IMPORTANT: You can always re-apply for life insurance after you've lost weight.

-Remember also that you’ll be under NO obligation to keep any life insurance policy for any period of time.
+You'll be under no obligation to keep ANY life insurance policy for any period of time.

 You should cancel any old insurance as soon as a better rate/policy is in force.